 For up-to-date road closures and detours, visit the garrison community calendar.

-Find more information about visitor passes and up-to-date information about accessing the installation, visit the Visitor Information page.
+All visitors must have a valid visitor pass.
+Find more information about visitor passes and up-to-date information about accessing the installation on the Visitor Information page.

 As part of our mission to tell the story of Schofield Barracks and the 25th Infantry Division, the Tropic Lightning Museum has been collecting personal accounts from those who lived on Schofield Barracks or served with the 25th Infantry Division through our "The Way It Was" program.